 Resistant starch should be considered for patients with obesity, insulin resistance, dyslipidemia, and metabolic syndrome.
 It can also be a great substitute to regular starch in baked goods, which lowers the caloric density and glycemic index of food products.

-About Mike: Michael Barr, DAOM, is a Functional Medicine intern, acupuncturist and herbalist in NYC and Philadelphia.
+About Mike: Michael Barr, DAOM, is a Functional Medicine intern, acupuncturist and herbalist in NYC.
 To learn more about Functional Medicine, to ask a question, or for an invitation to his supplement and herbal medicine dispensary, reach out to him at his new telemedicine platform at Root Resolution Health.